thomaswilburn/conspiracy/readme.rst

 * Uses markup from ``<template>`` so it's faster than parsing HTML from strings
 * Allows for selective updates of rendered DOM, so it's fast and non-destructive
 * Templating language based on attributes and comments
+* Dynamic value positions are cached and used to speed up template instantiation after the first run
 * Designed for the future of ES import attributes (e.g., ``import document from "./template.html" with { type: "html" }``).

 Getting started